schochastics/graphlayouts/cran-comments.md

-## Update from 1.1.1 to 1.2.0
+## Update from 1.2.0 to 1.2.1

-* fixed CRAN check issues
+* removed ported code from other packages

 ## R CMD check results